OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 Pre-pulling your chosen image will save you time during deployments.
 :::

+When you choose to run one or more of your deployment steps in a container, your deployment process will `docker pull` the image you provide at the start of each deployment during package acquisition.

-Your first deployment in a Docker container might take a while as it will download all the dependencies on the docker image.
-These dependencies will be installed as a part of deployment process execution automatically.
-Alternatively, you can pre-pull the desired docker image before your first deployment to avoid any delays.
+For your first deployment, this may take a while since your docker image won't be cached.
+You can pre-pull the desired docker image on your worker before your first deployment to avoid any delays.

 ## What docker image should I use?

 - You can use any image that meets the minimum tooling requirements to run your chosen step.
 - You can use our recommended images (see below).